 Even if it's time to allow your child to tote around his or her own phone, table computer, or other digital device, think twice about providing it without a very clear written agreement.
 Why write it down?
 For the same reason people do contracts of any kind.
 It communicates the seriousness with which you take all of this.
 It eliminates (or at least reduces) later disagreements about what you said and what you meant.
 It just plain works better.

 Here's the text for a model agreement I've worked out.
-After you read it, you can download it in Word format, link below.
-You can make any changes you wish.
+After you read it, you can copy and paste into your handy word processing software and make any changes you wish.

 I can think of LOTS of things you could add.
 For example, I tend to generally focus on safety, and you might want to add items that pertain to good manners.
 I just don't think that's business.
 But, examples: